UmakanthKaspa/Netflix-Clone/README.md

 - **CSS3** 🎨: The magic that brings our app to life with stunning styles and layouts.
 - **Git version control** 🗂️: Ensuring a smooth development process and easy collaboration.
 - **Visual Studio Code** 💻: The trusty code editor for crafting our movie app masterpiece.

+Other tools and libraries used in the project include:

+- 🍪 **js-cookie**: A lightweight JavaScript library for handling browser cookies, used for managing user authentication.
+- ⚙️ **React Loader Spinner**: A React component that displays a loading spinner, used to enhance the user experience during data fetching.

 ## Getting Started 🚀